verdaux/BookNotes/Phrases/Impressors 19.md

 - [ ] Mere khane wale haath ki taraf.
 Mere dhone wale haath ki taraf...
 - [ ] Since your mouths are busy can I eat your snacks?
 - [ ] Adding an element of succour to her unyielding presence.
+- [ ] Yeah.
+You help yourself with that leg.